22. Text string indices

 o

-Write a function that prints one by one all the characters of a text string that we pass to it as an argument.
+1. Write a function that prints one by one all the characters of a text string that we pass to it as an argument, without using indexes.

 Call the function twice with two different text strings.

-Write a function that accepts a string as an argument and that prints the string bit by bit from one character to all characters.
+3. Write a function that accepts a text string as an argument and prints the string bit by bit, printing at first only one character, then two characters, then two characters, and so on until all characters are printed.

 Example: